-- The market value of an asset is its worth (e.g., the amount a buyer would pay for real estate or the balance in an investment account). - The cash value of an asset is its market value less all reasonable amounts that would be incurred when converting the asset to cash.
+- The market value of an asset is its worth in the market (e.g., the amount a buyer would pay for real estate or the total value of an investment account). - The cash value of an asset is its market value less all reasonable amounts that would be incurred when converting the asset to cash.
 Reasonable costs that would be incurred when disposing of an asset include, but are not limited to, penalties for premature withdrawal, broker and legal fees, and settlement costs incurred in real estate transactions [HCV GB, p.
 5-28].